ErShubham2908/React-Interview-EA25/README.md

   - useEffect takes two arguments: a function and an array of dependencies.
   - The function inside useEffect is where you place your side effect code.
   - The dependencies array is optional.
 If provided, the effect will only be re-run when the values in this array change.

+### Q6.
+Do you know about SEO ?
+Is it true that react js supports SEO support?
+- Search Engine Optimization (SEO) is a set of techniques and strategies used to improve a website's visibility in search engine results.
+The primary goal of SEO is to attract organic (non-paid) traffic to a website and increase its ranking in search engine results pages (SERPs).
+- is it true that react js support SEO
+  - React.js, a popular JavaScript library for building user interfaces, was once criticized for its initial lack of SEO support because it primarily renders content on the client-side.
+However, there have been significant improvements in making React applications more SEO-friendly.
+  - React applications can implement Server-Side Rendering (SSR) to improve SEO.
+SSR pre-renders React components on the server and sends the fully rendered HTML to the client.
+This allows search engines to crawl and index the content.